wp-plugins/konnichiwa/readme.txt

 == Description ==

 Create Powerful Membership Site In Minutes!
 (From the creators of Namaste!
-LMS.)
+LMS)

 See what Konnichiwa! does: